NetetiPavanKumar/javascript-ecommerce-cart/README.md

 The primary goal of this project is to **practice and strengthen core JavaScript concepts** such as DOM manipulation, state management, modular code, and browser storage — **without using any frameworks or libraries**.

-To improve code organization skills, the same functionality is written in **two different structuring styles**:
+>To improve code organization skills, the same functionality is written in **two different structuring styles**:
-- Function-based structure
+>- Function-based structure
-- Class-based structure
+>- Class-based structure

 > ⚠️ Note:
 > This project is **not focused on POP vs OOP comparison**.
 > The different approaches are used only to explore **better JavaScript structuring**, while keeping the main focus on **Vanilla JavaScript fundamentals**.

+---

+## ⚙️ Live Demo

+- **Project Link 1 ( Javascript-Ecommerce-Cart Procedural Oriented Implementation)**:[https://javascript-ecommerce-cart-pop.netlify.app/](https://javascript-ecommerce-cart-pop.netlify.app/)

+- **Project Link 2 ( Javascript-Ecommerce-Cart Object Oriented Implementation)**:[https://javasacript-ecommerce-cart-oop.netlify.app/](https://javasacript-ecommerce-cart-oop.netlify.app/)

 ---